-RVON-8 Specific Configuration
+RVON Configuration

-RVON-8 cards use ports for communication of audio and control packets.
+RVON cards use ports for communication of audio and control packets.
 Because routers can be configured to block certain incoming and outgoing requests, you will need to open the following ports in your network to allow WAN connections to and from a Network Interface Device.
-See Table 4 for the ports that need to be opened for the RVON-8 card to operate properly.
+See Table X for the ports that need to be opened for the RVON cards to operate properly.